byui-cse/cse251-course/week05/prepare.md

 ```
 The results of this program are very different from the thread version.
 When each process was created, a new GIL was created.
 In this case, each process has their own version of the list `data`.
 After each process changes their version of the data list, the main code calls `join()` to wait until they are finished.
 Then, main's version of the list `data` is used in the finial print() statement.
 It's empty, because the processes changed a different `data` list.

-In should be clear that global variables would be handled the same method using processes, where each process has a copy of the global variables.
+In should be clear that global variables would be handled in the same method using processes, where each process has a copy of the global variables.

 ```
 Process 0: [10, 0, 0]